Suor/Suor.github.io/source/_posts/2013-10-08-abstracting-control-flow.markdown

 - it can be taken out and brought back easily,
 - it can be reused.

-The essential code takes only 4 last lines and after getting used to functional control flow has probably become more readable.
+The essential code takes only 4 last lines and after getting used to functional control flow can probably become more readable.
 Or not, that's subjective, still I hope this post will help somebody to write better code.

 **P.S.** I packed `@decorator`, `ignore` and `retry` into [one practical library][funcy].